 The monitoring systems in Oxford and Derby have approval from local Research Ethics Committees to collect data on self-harm for local and multicentre projects.
 Self-harm monitoring in Manchester is part of a clinical audit system and has been ratified as such by the local Research Ethics Committee.
 All three monitoring systems are fully compliant with the Data Protection Act of 1998.
-All centres have approval under Section 251 of the National Health Services (NHS) Act 2006 (formerly separately for each centre.
-Trends in method of selfharm and repetition were analysed using data from 2003 to 2012 from the three centres, because these variables are to a certain extent related to assessment status-for example, fewer patients who present with self-injury receive an assessment.
+All centres have approval under Section 251 of the National Health Services (NHS) Act 2006 (formerly Statistical analyses Rates of self-harm and trends in rates were calculated separately for each centre.
+Trends in mother to self-harm and tren harm and repetition were analysed using data from 2003 to 2012 from the three centres, because these variables are to a certain extent related to assessment status-for example, fewer patients who present with self-injury receive an assessment.
 15